-Improved techniques may help recovery and prevent incidents of missing drivers with dementiaDecember 14th, 2012 in Alzheimer's disease & dementia /
+Improved techniques may help recovery and prevent incidents of missing drivers with dementiaDecember 14, 2012 in Medicine & Health / Alzheimer's disease & dementia

 (Medical Xpress)—A new study focusing on how people with dementia become lost while driving, how missing drivers are found, and the role of public notification systems like Silver Alert in these discoveries suggests techniques that may help recover drivers with dementia and prevent potentially harmful incidents.